ethersphere/bee-docs/content/bee-docs/development/index.md

 ## Starting more bee nodes locally with debugging

-It is possible to start multiple, persistent, completely independent, bee nodes on a single running operating system.
+It is possible to start multiple, persistent, completely independent, Bee nodes on a single running operating system.
 This can be achieved with less complexity with prepared configuration files for every node.

 An example configuration for the first node would be: